OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/External_Tools_-_Administration.md

 In the OpenOlat system administration you can configure the OpenMeetings module and activate the functionality.
-To configure the OpenMeetings module, enter the URL of the OpenMeetings server in the tab "Configuration", as well as the user name of the web service previously created in OpenMeetings and the corresponding password.
+To configure the OpenMeetings module, enter the URL of the OpenMeetings server in the tab "Configuration", as well as the username of the web service previously created in OpenMeetings and the corresponding password.
 Then save the data and press the "Check the connection" button to check the connection data.